The organizations that comprise the Interfraternity Council (IFC) are:

 The Interfraternity Council, or IFC, is the governing body for 15 of our fraternities at the University of North Texas.
 This council has 7 executive officers, which are elected by the general voting body each year.
 The purpose of the council is to not only promote fellowship within the Greek community, but also to set standards and governing rules for members of our chapters to abide by.
 The philosophy behind IFC is, in order for us to hold our Greek community to it's highest standard, we must hold each other to these same standards.

 IFC fraternities sponsor community service projects such as Habitat for Humanity, Challenge for Children and the Make-A-Wish Foundation.
 We take pride in our high scholastic achievements and constantly remind our members that academic excellence comes before anything else.
 We encourage everyone to check out and visit each of our IFC fraternities and set a course towards academic and personal success.

-There will be a mandatory recruitment orientation Sunday, September 1st at 6:00PM.
+There will be a mandatory recruitment orientation and meet-and-greet in the BLB atrium Sunday, January 26th at 3:00PM.

 Each student going through recruitment will also be required to take an Online Alcohol Education Course.
 Part 1 will take between two and three hours.
 Part 2 will be administered later in the semester, and the student will be notified via email.
 To register go to http://www.everfi.com/register and enter your AlcoholEdu registration code (This code will be provided at a later time.)